sidliu2000/samsung-galaxy-chromebook/README.md

 # samsung-galaxy-chromebook

-Samsung Galaxy Chromebook is a great performmance laptop, comparable to other capable Windows laptop.
+Samsung Galaxy Chromebook is a great performmance laptop, comparable to other capable Windows laptops.
 The specs are impressive.
-That's why I couldn't resist the bargain when I saw Best Buy had a practically new one for sale for $450 (just the laptop and charger).
+Screen is gorgeous, performance is top notch.
+Pen is a delight to use.
+That's why I couldn't resist the bargain when I saw Best Buy had a practically new one for sale for $450 (just the laptop and charger) in March, 2021.
+I wish that the battery would last longer and hard drive is bigger, given my intention of using this as my Linux development laptop.

 1) <b>Specifications</b>